josephfarthing/PlayBook/README.md

 ### Important notes:

 I used an LLM to code quite a lot of the modifications, though I have checked the code by hand as much as possible.
-The pixel art was modified or made directly by my own hand.
+The pixel art was modified or made directly by my own hand without any AI.
 I make no ethical claim to be a developer of this app, as Lua is a language I only vaguely know and all the credit for this project goes to Idrees.
 I made the modifications entirely so that I could enjoy books on my Playdate and I'm happy if it helps someone else.

 If you enjoy this fork, I strongly encourage you to purchase the original PlayBook app on the Catalogue or otherwise support the original developer.